25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 ## Routing in Razor Pages

-- Routing in ASP.NET Razor Pages maps URL's to physical files on disk.
+- Routing in ASP.NET Razor Pages maps URL's to physical files on disk

 - _Pages_ is the root folder where `index.cshtml` (default document) file resides.
-You can change the root folder in `ConfigureServices` in `Startup.cs` file.
+You can change the root folder in `ConfigureServices` in `Startup.cs` file

-- File extensions are not included in the URL.
+- File extensions are not included in the URL

 | URL                         | Maps TO                                                  |
 | --------------------------- | -------------------------------------------------------- |